dotnet/docs-maui/docs/ios/privacy-manifest.md

 ---
 title: "Apple privacy manifest"
-description: Learn how to include a privacy manifest in your .NET MAUI app on iOS or Mac Catalyst. ms.date: 03/19/2024
+description: Learn how to include a privacy manifest in your .NET MAUI app on iOS. ms.date: 03/19/2024
 ---

 # Apple privacy manifest

-Apple has a privacy policy for apps that target iOS and Mac Catalyst on the App Store.
+Apple has a privacy policy for apps that target iOS on the App Store.
 It requires the app to include a privacy manifest in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
 If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
 For more information about privacy manifests, see [Privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) on developer.apple.com.

 Depending on whether you’re using .NET MAUI to develop an app or providing Binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest might differ.